 - a.
-Issuance of a stop-work order: - b.
+Issuance of a stop-work order; - b.
 Seek an injunction or other order of restraint or abatement that requires the removal or the correction of the violation; - c.
-Seek a court order imposing appropriate sanctions from any court of competent jurisdiction; - d.
+Seek a court order imposing appropriate sanctions from any court of competent jurisdiction: - d.
 In the case of a violation that poses an imminent danger to the public health or safety, taking such emergency measures as are authorized in this chapter; - e.
-Seek code enforcement action pursuant to Florida Statutes Chapter 162 and article V at the pursuant of the city code.
+Seek code enforcement action pursuant to Florida Statutes Chapter 162 and limited Visit Statu